chainer/chainer/examples/mnist/README.md

 This is a common routine to write a learning process of networks with dataset that is small enough to fit into memory.

 If you want to run this example on the N-th GPU, pass `--gpu=N` to the script.

+## Training

+There are 4 training scripts for the same model.

+### `train_mnist.py`

+This is the simplest one to train a simple multi-layer perceptron model with